-- □ The community desires improved sustainability and is poised to provide leadership on energy and water resource management. - □ Protection of water quality for surface and groundwater resources is paramount. - □ Achieving conservation of water resources through efficient plumbing and outdoor water use reduction programs. - □ Development of alternative energy sources including solar and wind; reducing dependence on fossil fuels. - □ Improved reliability of existing electrical service and the establishment of provider-based energy saving and solar credit programs. - □ Implementation of Green Building practices.
+- 1. The community desires improved sustainability and is poised to provide leadership on energy and water resource management. - 2.
+Protection of water quantity and quality for surface and groundwater resources is paramount.
+The Town needs to be very vigilant of any industrial or other activity in the Town's Municipal Supply Watershed that could impact water quality and/or quantity. - 3.
+Achieving conservation of water resources through efficient plumbing and outdoor water use reduction programs. - 4.
+Development of alternative energy sources including solar and wind; reducing dependence on fossil fuels. - 5.
+Improved reliability of existing electrical service and the establishment of providerbased energy saving and solar credit programs.

+6. Implementation of Green Building practices.